A-j-K/aws-ca-stuff/README.md

 * the directory was set to "/rootb/ca"
 * the defaults for Cert attributes were altered
-* the intermediate private key is **not** encrypted as we insert that into AWS ACM Private CA to sign certs

 Use the script to create the directory structure and files associated with CA management
 ```